 Now in our twenty-sixth year of publishing, Anvil has firmly established itself as a publisher of progressive, contemporary Canadian literature with an entrenched urban sensibility.
 An award-winning publisher of poetry, fiction, and non-fiction, Anvil has become known for its quality books and unconventional literary work.
 National — and local — in its vision, Anvil remains committed to its East Vancouver roots and doesn’t shy away from work from the wrong side of the tracks.

 Over the past two and a half decades we have survived bad plumbing, rent hikes, eviction, bankrupt distributors, the decimation of indie booksellers, big box retailers, rising paper costs, soaring postal rates, the arrival of ebooks, and numerous pronouncements on the “death of the book.”
 And through it all, there have always been people who have wanted to hold, buy, and read our books.
 And so long as those folks exist, we will continue to publish good books by great authors.

 We thank all of you for your support over the years and hope you enjoy this season’s offerings!

 Anvil Press titles are represented by Publishers Group Canada and distributed by in Canada by Raincoast Books Toll Free: 1-800-663-5714 and in the U.S. by Small Press Distribution, Berkeley, CA, T: 510-524-1668

 Anvil Press Publishers

 Publishing Assistant: Cara Lang

 TEL: (604) 876-8710

 Funders & Supporters

-Anvil Press gratefully acknowledges the financial assistance of the Canada Council Block Grant Program for Publishers, the Canada Book Fund (CBF) of Canadian Heritage, and the B.C.
+Anvil Press gratefully acknowledges the financial assistance of the Canada Council for the Arts, the Canada Book Fund (CBF), the B.C.
 Arts Council and the Government of British Columbia via the Book Publishing Tax Credit.